Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Phase noise tolerance

-In Fig.~\ref{PNcomparison} (A), the BER curves for all transmission configurations are shown against the UTC photocurrent squared (proportional to the generated THz power).
-A penalty of less than 1 dB was found when switching from ECL\#2 to the DFB laser while using the pilot-tone assisted technique.
+In Fig.~\ref{PNcomparison} (a), the BER curves for all transmission configurations are shown against the UTC photocurrent squared (proportional to the generated THz power).
+A penalty of less than 0.65 dB was found when switching from ECL\#2 to DFB\#1 while using the pilot-tone assisted technique.
 The reason for this penalty is related to the PTSPR, which depends on the amount of FM noise in the system.
 For low levels, a narrow digital filter can be used to select the tone, minimizing the amount of additive white Gaussian noise (AWGN).
 This enables the use of low PTSPRs and, hence, biasing the IQ modulator closer to null, where the power---and, thus, the SNR---of the data-carrying sideband is maximized.
 On the other hand, as the linewidth broadens, a wider filter is needed to correctly track the faster phase distortions.
 This increases the level of AWGN.
 To compensate for this and achieve a decent SNR in the filtered tone, the PTSPR must be increased.
 This, however, compromises the SNR of the signal as less power is allocated to it.
-In Fig.~\ref{PNcomparison} (B), the SNR versus the PTSPR is plotted for ECL\#2 and the DFB laser.
-The optimum PTSPR was found to be -15 dBm and -11 dBm for the DFB laser and ECL\#2, respectively.
-These values were used in the BER curves shown in Fig.~\ref{PNcomparison} (A).
+Hence, it is necessary to find the right balance (i.e., an optimum PSPR).
+In Fig.~\ref{PNcomparison} (b), the SNR (for a squared photocurrent of around 4.7 $\textnormal{mA}^2$) versus the PTSPR is plotted for each laser.
+The optimum PTSPR was found to be -15 dBm and -11 dBm for ECL\#2 and DFB\#1, respectively.
+This value of PTSPR was then used for all the BER points shown in Fig.~\ref{PNcomparison} (a).
+The blind PNC, on the other hand, exhibits a penalty of less than 0.35 dB when the Rx RAU linewidth is increased to 359 kHz.
+Regarding the comparison between the two PNC schemes, the pilot-tone technique exhibits penalties of only 0.15 dB and 0.46 dB when using ECL\#2 and DFB\#1, respectively.

-On the other hand, the blind PNC technique exhibits about half the penalty for the DFB with pilot when the linewidth is increased to 359 kHz.
-This agrees with the results presented in \cite{Pfau2009Hardware-efficientConstellations}, where a small penalty ($<$ 0.5 dB) is found when going from a linewidth-times-symbol-duration product of $1.4·10^{-5}$ (ECL\#2) to $7.5·10^{-5}$ (DFB laser) in 16-QAM (see Fig. 7 of [21]).
-Regarding the comparison between the two PNC schemes, no difference between them is found when using ECL\#2 and a small penalty (around 0.5 dB) when using the DFB laser.
-The tone-assisted technique, hence, seems a good candidate for practical systems due to its simplicity: it only requires a band pass filter and a multiplication (see Fig.~\ref{DSP}) and also removes the need for FOE.